 The raw food diet is based on eating mostly whole, live, uncooked and unprocessed foods.
-Heating food above 47°C (118°F) is thought to destroy enzymes in food that help in digestion.
+Heating food above 47°C is thought to destroy enzymes in food that help in digestion.
 Cooking also diminishes a food’s nutritional value and causes chemical changes in the food that may create carcinogens, mutagens, free radicals and other toxins that add to the daily body burden.

 Raw fooders say that a mostly raw food diet is ‘alkaline-forming’, while cooked and processed foods are ‘acid-forming’.
 The pH balance of our blood is an important element in human body chemistry.
 The term pH stands for ‘potential hydrogen’, and refers to the number of hydrogen ions in a substance.
 A reading of 7.0 plus means a substance is more alkaline (absorbs more hydrogen ions); below 7.0 means a substance is more acidic (less potential for absorbing hydrogen).
 Human blood is usually around 7.0-7.2, just above neutral or slightly alkaline.
 The pH level of our bodies is directly influenced by what we eat and drink.
-So foods that help maintain a more alkaline body chemistry are called ‘alkaline-forming’; likewise with acid-forming foods.
+So foods that help maintain a more alkaline body chemistry are called ‘alkaline-forming’.

 Raw fooders are usually vegan, favouring vegetables and fruits; soaked and/or sprouted grains, nuts and seeds; and seaweeds.
-Some also eat a range of fermented foods such as seed yogurts, miso, sauerkraut, kefir and tempeh, which are referred to as live foods, even though some of them (miso, tempeh) have ingredients that were initially cooked (soya beans).
+Some also eat a range of fermented foods such as seed yogurts, miso, sauerkraut, kefir and tempeh, which are referred to as live foods, even though some of them (miso, tempeh) have ingredients that were initially cooked (soya beans, chickpeas).